 The wood you choose will have an impact on your overall sauna experience.

 WHAT WOOD SHOULD YOU CHOOSE?

 The only wood that you should ever consider inside your sauna is cedar.
 Will other’s argue this?
 Yes.
-But the fact is there is no other wood that has more history (centuries) of being the better and longer lasting than cedar.
+But the fact is there is no other wood that has more history (centuries) of being better and longer lasting than cedar.
 So why do other sauna manufacturers sell other woods?
-It’s cheaper and frankly as of recently they can’t obtain cedar like Finnmark Design’s.
+It’s cheaper and frankly as of recent they can’t obtain cedar like Finnmark Design’s.

 We would highly suggest that you make the sauna company send you a sample of this wood before you purchase a sauna full of it.
 Finnmark Designs built several sample saunas out of this wood and the smell is horrendous, a combination of forest floor and fungus.
 Don’t confuse eucalyptus wood with eucalyptus oil which smells wonderful.
 Maybe tricking you is exactly what these sauna companies want to do.
 There’s absolutely no history of using eucalyptus in a sauna.
 It’s a porous wood that will eventually grow mold, fungus and harmful bacteria.

 Highly porous white wood.
 Sauna companies make claims this type of wood is hypoallergenic and non-toxic.
 This might be a half true statement in the beginning but woods like basswood absorb sweat like a sponge.
 If you actually sweat in your sauna (more on this later) basswood becomes extremely toxic.
 Overtime this wood has been proven to grow mold, bacteria and fungus.
 Basswood is also a very inexpensive wood that is prone to wrapping, cracking and bending when heated and cooled.
 Contact us for dozens of photos of white woods growing mold and bacteria in saunas.